torlnapp/openmls/openmls-wasm/README.md

-# OpenMLS Wasm Bindings Experiment
+# OpenMLS Wasm Bindings Experiment (Modified by Torln)

 This repo is a step on the way to proper Wasm support for OpenMLS.
 The main goals are: